adarshkr/ember-concepts/content/posts/ember-object-model.md

     Categories = ["object model"]
 +++

 Ember implements its own object system.
 The base object is Ember.Object.
-All of the other objects in Ember extend <code>Ember.Object</code>.
+All of the other objects in Ember extend `Ember.Object`.

-<code>Ember.Object</code> also provides a class system, supporting features like mixins and constructor methods.
+`Ember.Object` also provides a class system, supporting features like mixins and constructor methods.
 Some features in Ember's object model are not present in JavaScript classes or common patterns, but all are aligned as much as possible with the language and proposed additions.

-Ember also extends the JavaScript <code>Array</code> prototype with its Ember.Enumerable interface to provide change observation for arrays.
+Ember also extends the JavaScript `Array` prototype with its Ember.Enumerable interface to provide change observation for arrays.

 ### Creating Objects